Identification friend or foe: IFF Mark III

 Even by 1940 the complex system of Mark II was reaching its limits while new radars were being constantly introduced.
 By 1941, a number of sub-models were introduced that covered different combinations of radars, common naval ones for instance, or those used by the RAF.
 But the introduction of radars based on the microwave-frequency cavity magnetron rendered this obsolete; there was simply no way to make a responder operating in this band using contemporary electronics.

 In 1940, English engineer Freddie Williams had suggested using a single separate frequency for all IFF signals, but at the time there seemed no pressing need to change the existing system.
 With the introduction of the magnetron, work on this concept began at the Telecommunications Research Establishment as the IFF Mark III.
 This was to become the standard for the Western Allies for most of the war.

-Mark III transponders were designed to respond to specific 'interrogators', rather than replying directly to received radar signals.
+Mark III transponders were designed to respond to specific "interrogators", rather than replying directly to received radar signals.
 These interrogators worked on a limited selection of frequencies, no matter what radar they were paired with.
-The system also allowed limited communication to be made, including the ability to transmit a coded 'Mayday' response.
+The system also allowed limited communication to be made, including the ability to transmit a coded "mayday" response.
 The IFF sets were designed and built by Ferranti in Manchester to Williams' specifications.
 Equivalent sets were manufactured in the US, initially as copies of British sets, so that allied aircraft would be identified upon interrogation by each other's radar.

-IFF sets were obviously highly classified.
+IFF sets were highly classified.
 Thus, many of them were wired with explosives in the event the aircrew bailed out or crash landed.
 Jerry Proc reports: